 Define shipping classes when you have a varied set of products

-Setting up shipping classes is a great way to tackle certain challenges when your store has a varied kinds of products.
-If your range of products needs different approaches in shipping due to their nature, size or weight, you can make use of shipping classes feature in WooCommerce.
+Setting up shipping classes is a great way to tackle certain challenges when your store has a varied kind of products.
+If your range of products needs different approaches to shipping due to their nature, size or weight, you can make use of shipping classes feature in WooCommerce.
 For example, if you are shipping bulky, heavy or easily breakable products, it’s a good idea to categorize them under different shipping classes.

 Let’s a look a few scenarios of shipping classes as examples: